evannsm/MoralesCuadrado_ACC2024/README.md

 ```
 source install/setup.bash
 ```
-2. Activate your conda environment in this same terminal with sourcing
+2. Activate your conda environment in this same terminal with sourcing (wardiNN is just the name I used for my environment :) )

 ```
 conda activate wardiNN
 ```

 4. After sourcing and activating environment, run the file: